 Windows Image Acquisition is the driver model which is responsible for communication between the system and graphics hardware.
-At times it causes high Disk & CPU usage in Windows 10 systems, thereby slowing it down.
+It provides image acquisition services for scanners and cameras.
+At times it causes high Disk & CPU usage in Windows 11/10 systems, thereby slowing it down.
 This post will help you address this problem.

 Windows Image Acquisition High CPU & Disk usage

 The reason behind the issue could either be a problem with the hardware or the drivers.
-If you face issues with the WIA process, here is what you can do to resolve the issue:
+If you face issues with the WIA process, here is what you can do to resolve the issue on your Windows computer:

 - Restart Windows Image Acquisition service